AdriCode/Lego-Store/README.md

 # Lego-Store

-Inventory app that shows the details of Lego products and their availability in stock.
+Inventory app that shows the details of Lego products and their availability.

 This app will use a ContentProvider that access a SQLite database which is updated every time the details of the product change.
-Each product has a sale button that reduces its quantity in stock by one.
+Each product has a sale button that updates its quantity.

 The user can add new products to the inventory, see product details, edit product details, and see all the inventory.